Graduate Entry Medicine: Do I need Chemistry or other science A-levels?

 The University has provided some guidance on qualifications required from international applicants, see the University listing of international qualifications.

-Please note that, regardless of qualifications, we will require applicants to achieve particular excellence in Chemistry (compulsory), plus at least one from Biology, Physics and Mathematics.
+Please note that, regardless of which accepted qualification is offered, we will require applicants to achieve particular excellence in Chemistry (compulsory), plus at least one from Biology, Physics and Mathematics.

-Any applicants unsure of their eligibility for the course should contact firstname.lastname@example.org for guidance.
+Any applicants genuinely unsure of their eligibility for the course should contact firstname.lastname@example.org for guidance.